 \section{Conclusion}

-In this work, we demonstrated that contribution scores are fragile, susceptible to distortions from both unintentional architectural choices and intentional adversarial manipulation.
+In this work, we demonstrated that contribution evaluation in federated learning is fragile, susceptible to distortions from both well-intentioned architectural choices and adversarial manipulation.

-First, we revealed the profound impact of the server-side aggregation strategy on client scores.
-Our experiments showed that employing advanced aggregators to handle client heterogeneity or provide Byzantine robustness leads to fundamentally different score distributions compared to standard FedAvg.
-This highlights that a client's perceived value is not an absolute measure but is instead highly sensitive to the underlying architecture of the system.
+First, we revealed the impact of the server-side aggregation strategy on client scores.
+Our experiments showed that employing advanced aggregators to handle client heterogeneity or to provide Byzantine robustness leads to fundamentally different contribution score distributions compared to standard FedAvg.
+This highlights that a client’s contribution score is not absolute, but depends strongly on the chosen aggregation architecture.

-Second, we showed that these scores are also vulnerable to direct, malicious attacks.
+Second, we showed that contribution scores are also vulnerable to direct, malicious attacks.
 We manipulated marginal difference-based contribution scores, allowing an attacker to inflate their own score.
-Interestingly, this action often reduces the global loss, blurring the line of what constitutes a traditional attack.
-Furthermore, we showed that an informed attacker could effectively reduce a benign target's contribution score.
+Interestingly, this action often reduced the global loss, blurring the line of what constitutes an attack traditionally.
+Furthermore, we demonstrated that an informed attacker could effectively reduce a benign target's contribution score.

-Ultimately, our dual analysis reveals that a trustworthy contribution evaluation framework requires more than a fair-value, axiom-based scoring metric like the Shapley Value; it must also be robust to both the implicit biases introduced by the aggregation architecture and the explicit threats posed by strategic adversaries.
+Ultimately, our dual analysis revealed that a trustworthy contribution evaluation framework requires more than a fair-value, axiom-based scoring scheme like the Shapley Value; it must also be robust to both the implicit biases introduced by the aggregation architecture and the explicit threats posed by strategic adversaries.